Public Health MPH

 Overview

-This master's in Public Health (MPH) evaluates and critically appraises approaches to health and disease.
-You can pursue a career in public health in the UK and internationally with:
+This Master's in Public Health (MPH) evaluates and critically appraises approaches to health and disease.
+It'll prepare you for a career in public health in the UK and internationally with roles in:

 You'll address these issues with a range of advanced research skills.
-You'll study how to apply research findings to improve health and health services
+You'll learn how to apply research findings to improve population health and health services.

 You'll study in the Population and Health Sciences Institute in the Faculty of Medical Sciences.